top of page

 Opening Networking Mixer at Lantern Room - National Arts Centre - until 6pm

-Music by DJ Del Pilar - Emcee Janice Jo Lee / Folk Alliance International + Opening remarks by organizers
+Music by DJ Del Pilar - Emcee Janice Jo Lee / Folk Alliance International + Opening remarks by organizers.

 Meet your host